atet/nas/README.md

 [![.img/step01b.png](.img/step01b.png)](#nolink)

-* This tutorial will setup your Raspberry Pi Zero W as a file server that will be accessible to anyone on your home network
+* Upon completing this tutorial, you will make your Pi a central file server that can sync with multiple devices
 * This will not interfere with existing NAS on your network

 [Back to Top](#table-of-contents)